sujanchikkela/CMPE255_Project/paper/paper.md

 **MAE:** The Mean absolute error is the  average of the absolute difference between the predicted values and the actual values.

-**MSE:** It represents the average of the squared difference between the actual and predicted values.It measures the variance of the residuals.
+**MSE:** It represents the average of the squared difference between the actual and predicted values.
+It measures the variance of the errors.

 **RMSE:** The square root of Mean Squared error is Root Mean Squared Error.